sil-dictionary-lexical-services/SubentryPromotion/README.md

 For the above records, FLEx import interprets that main entry *mole* the burrowing animal has the following sub-entries, *moleskin, moleskin bandage,* and *molehunt*.
 The *moleskin bandage* has two senses, **1)** a patch of moleskin with an adhesive  (correct), and **2)**, an enemy agent (incorrect).

-Here's how that looks with basic FLEx formatting, and including the deleted fields:
+Here's how that looks with default FLEx formatting, and including the deleted fields:

 ![Incorrect Subentry-1](/IncorrectSubentryInterpretation-1.png?raw=true "Incorrect Subentry-1")